-Equipment financing is a fantastic choice for companies in certain industries that require specialized machinery or vehicle fleets to complete projects or provide their services.
+Equipment financing is a fantastic choice for companies in certain industries requiring specialized machinery or vehicle fleets to complete projects or provide services.
 Although in reality, any business can take advantage of equipment financing for purchasing computers, printers, copiers, and other machinery required for daily operations.

-With equipment loans, the loan amount you receive is used to cover the costs of machinery, repairs, upgrades, and maintenance.
+With equipment loans, the loan amount you receive covers the costs of machinery, repairs, upgrades, and maintenance.
 Failure to repay this type of small business loan can result in losing any machinery bought with the funds or the cash from selling said machinery since the equipment is acting as collateral.
-With the equipment serving as the collateral itself, the loan-to-value ratio is typically 100 percent.
+With the equipment as collateral, the loan-to-value ratio is typically 100 percent.

 4. Small Business Administration (SBA) Loans

-Like the other term loans listed above, the SBA offers term loans to businesses in need of financial support.
-The primary goal of SBA loan programs is to connect small business owners around the country looking for long-term financing options with approved lenders and excellent terms.
+Like the other term loans listed above, the SBA offers term loans to businesses needing financial support.
+The primary goal of SBA loan programs is to connect small business owners nationwide looking for long-term financing options with approved lenders and excellent terms.

-The SBA is not a lender itself, but the agency sets guidelines, eligibility requirements, and qualifications.
+The SBA is not a lender, but the agency sets guidelines, eligibility requirements, and qualifications.
 Instead, SBA-approved creditors accept SBA loan applications with or without collateral, for programs including: